Programming using Web Assembly

 python -m SimpleHTTPServer

-If you are following along, you can navigate to http://localhost:8000/ and open Developer Tools, and you should see the result
+If you are following along and have entered the above code yourself, you can navigate to http://localhost:8000/ and open Developer Tools, and you should see the result

 1234 logged to the console.